 Minnesota State Law Library

 Luther Wallace Youngdahl was born in Minneapolis, Minnesota, on May 29, 1896.
 He graduated from South High School and went on to attend the University of Minnesota from 1915 to 1916.
-He joined the army in World War I and served as a field artillery lieutenant.
+He joined the army during World War I and served as a field artillery lieutenant.
 Upon return from military service, he graduated from Gustavus Adolphus College in 1919.

 In 1921, Luther Youngdahl graduated from Minnesota College of Law and was admitted into practice.
 From 1921 to 1923, he was Assistant Minneapolis City Attorney.
 Youngdahl married Irene Annet Engdahl on June 23, 1923.
 They had three children: Margaret, William and David.
 He was appointed a Municipal Judge in 1930, and elected in 1931.
 Luther Youngdahl was elected a Hennepin County District Court judge in 1936.
 In 1942, he was appointed Associate Justice of the Minnesota Supreme Court and served until 1946.
 Youngdahl resigned in 1946 to run for governor.

 Luther Youngdahl was elected as Minnesota Governor in 1946, 1948, and 1950.
 Youngdahl reformed the mental health care system and received national recognition.
-He resigned as governor In 1951, to accept appointment as United States District Court Judge in Washington, D.C., He died on June 21, 1978 at his home in Washington, D.C., and is buried in Arlington National Cemetery.
+He resigned as governor In 1951, to accept appointment as United States District Court Judge in Washington, D.C.
+He died on June 21, 1978 at his home in Washington, D.C., and is buried in Arlington National Cemetery.